stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

     bin.includes = META-INF/,\
                    .,\
                    plugin.xml,\
-                   src/
     output.. = bin/
     sourceFileExtensions=*.java, *.groovy
     compilerAdapter=org.codehaus.groovy.eclipse.ant.GroovyCompilerAdapter
     compilerAdapter.useLog=true

 The additional entries will cause a compilation of Java *and* Groovy files.
-The `src` entry for the bin.includes property makes the source files accessible during runtime.
-For general information about valid values for the `build.properties` file check out the Eclipse Help following the path `Plug-in Development Environment Guide > Reference > Build Configuration`.
+For general information about valid values for the `build.properties` file check out the Eclipse Help following the path `Plug-in Development Environment Guide > Reference > Build Configuration > Feature and Plug-in Build configuration`.
-For more information about the Groovy build properties have a look at [Andrew Eisenberg's Blog][andrewsblog].
+For more information about the Groovy specific build properties have a look at [Andrew Eisenberg's Blog][andrewsblog].